 - During last 10 minutes of grilling, baste pork with reserved marinade.

-- Add Fresh Herbs: Finish the dish with some fresh parsley or thyme.
+- Add Fresh Herbs: Finish the dish with some fresh parsley, rosemary, or thyme.

-- Short cut tip: Prepare the pork and marinade in advance and allow it to sit for up to twelve hours.
+- Shortcut tip: Prepare the pork and marinade in advance and allow it to sit for up to twelve hours, or until the pork is ready to cook.

-- Alternate ingredient for glaze: Add a touch of heat with paprika or red pepper flakes.
+- Flavorful Marinade: Add a touch of heat with paprika or red pepper flakes.
+You can also add garlic powder, or sprinkle generously with salt and pepper.

-- Alternate cooking method tip: This Marinated Pork Recipe can be cooked in the oven if you do not have access to a grill.
+- Oven method: This marinated pork recipe can be cooked using the oven on a grill pan if you do not have access to a grill.
 Bake at 350 for about 40 minutes or until the internal temperature reaches 145 degrees.

 Made it last night.
 Yummy. will make again.